 Traveling, whether for business or pleasure, can be exhausting enough.
 And when you share the floor with fellow guests who are less than considerate, it’s all the worse.
-It’s time hotels became more selective when placing their guests.
+It’s time hotels became more selective about where they place their patrons.

 A good night’s rest when traveling, particularly when traveling on business, is essential.
 Far too often, noisy children in the halls or rooms nearby have interrupted or delayed my much-needed rest, and I know I’m not alone.

 Hotels should adopt a simple remedy for this situation: separate the families with kids from adults traveling without children.

 At colleges and universities, there are quiet dorms and there are “party” dorms.
 There’s no reason most hotels couldn’t separate their guests in a similar manner.

 Here’s how this could easily be done in all but the smallest hotels: